A little time spent on your Dirt Bike setup beforehand can prevent a fun day from turning into a day you want to forget.

 If you’ve ever copped a flinging branch or flying stone on your fingers, you’ll understand the importance of good gloves, not only in a crash.

 There’s a large range of dirt bike gloves available for every style of riding.
-It only takes one crash without gloves to realize that only an idiot would ride unprotected.
+It only takes one crash without gloves to realize the value of a good pair of gloves.

 For trail and motocross riders, gloves are much lighter and softer, with the only padding being over the knuckles and fingers.